Kategna

 - 05

-Transfer to a cutting board, slice into wedges, and serve immediately.
+Remove to a cutting board, slice into smaller wedges, and serve immediately.

 Notes

-No niter kibbeh on a weeknight?
-Take a jar of good Indian ghee, gently steep it with a smashed garlic clove, a slice of fresh ginger, and a pinch of turmeric and cardamom, then strain.
+If making true niter kibbeh from scratch is off the table on a busy Tuesday, gently steep high-quality Indian ghee with a smashed garlic clove, a slice of ginger, and a pinch of turmeric and cardamom.
+It serves as a highly effective shortcut.